 - Specifically release CSOMA, its peer review entities, and all individuals participating in the peer review process, including witnesses, from any claims or liability provided they act in accordance with CSOMA’s Peer Review Process and have a reasonable factual basis for information provided or recommendations or actions taken.

 We keep abreast of actions of the California Acupuncture Board (CAB) and represent CSOMA membership and the wider AOM profession at CAB quarterly meetings.

 CSOMA drafts legislative and regulatory agendas to protect and enhance the AOM profession, and stays alert to other government affairs, healthcare issues, educational standards and broad-based public policies that affect California acupuncturists.

 Strategic Planning & Partnership

-CSOMA stays on top of current and future trends in AOM with a deep understanding of the unique challenges of California-licensed acupuncturists.
+We stay on top of current and future trends in AOM with a deep understanding of the unique challenges of California-licensed acupuncturists.

-Our duty is to work as a strategic partner with the AOM profession to become even more relevant, vibrant and strong.
+CSOMA duty is to work as a strategic partner with the AOM profession to become even more relevant, vibrant and strong.
 We work with alliance organizations and regularly identify and engage industry leaders to assist us in these efforts.

-CSOMA is a trusted voice among the AOM community, and the public at large.
+TThe California State Oriental Medical Association, CSOMA is a trusted voice among the AOM community, and the public at large.